 - Treatment of all sleep disorders, including Sleep Apnea, Insomnia, Restless Legs Syndrome and Narcolepsy

-Dr. Peter Analytis, a board-certified sleep medicine physician, serves as the medical director of the Morris Hospital Sleep Center.
+Dr. Peter Analytis, a sleep medicine physician, serves as the medical director of the Morris Hospital Sleep Center.

 In his role, Dr. Analytis reads and interprets sleep studies in order to diagnose and treat sleep disorders, including sleep apnea, insomnia, narcolepsy, sleep walking and all other sleep disorders.